Reconstruction of Gravitational Form Factors using Generative Machine Learning: Ablation studies

 For each scenario, a pool of candidate curves is drawn from the eight classes used in the training-data generation (Sec.~\ref{sec:classes}).~An ensemble of shape-similar curves is selected via nearest neighbours in the mean squared distance, yielding a central curve $\bar{F}(t)$ (ensemble mean) and a pointwise uncertainty $\sigma_{\mathrm{truth}}(t)$ (ensemble standard deviation).~Pseudo-data are then generated at $N$ chosen values of $-t$ by evaluating the central curve and adding Gaussian noise,

-where $\sigma_i$ represents the experimental uncertainty at each kinematic point.~This procedure mimics realistic experimental conditions in which the true form factor is unknown and only noisy measurements at discrete momentum transfers are available.~The diffusion model is then conditioned on the tuples $\{(t_i,\, F^{\mathrm{data}}_i,\, \sigma_i)\}$ and tasked with reconstructing the full $t$-dependence, including extrapolation into unconstrained regions.

-Starting from the full set of $N=5$ conditioning points, we progressively remove measurements from the high-$|t|$ end (rows~1--4 of Fig.~(\ref{fig:ablation_appendix})) and compare the resulting 68\,\% credible intervals against the known truth band.
-The bottom row provides the key comparison:~three points retained at high~$|t|$ instead of low~$|t|$, with the same total number of constraints as row~3.~Across all tests, the reconstruction degrades significantly when low-$|t|$ data, which anchor the form-factor normalisation, are removed, while high-$|t|$ points can be dropped with comparatively little loss of accuracy.
+where $\sigma_i$ represents the experimental uncertainty at each kinematic point.~This procedure mimics realistic experimental conditions in which the true form factor is unknown and only noisy measurements at discrete momentum transfers are available.~The diffusion model is then conditioned on the tuples $\{(t_i,\, F^{\mathrm{data}}_i,\, \sigma_i)\}$ and tasked with reconstructing the full $t$-dependence, including extrapolation into unconstrained regions.~Starting from the full set of $N=5$ conditioning points, we progressively remove measurements from the high-$|t|$ end (rows~1--4 of Fig.~(\ref{fig:ablation_appendix})) and compare the resulting 68\,\% credible intervals against the known truth band.~The bottom row provides the key comparison:~three points retained at high~$|t|$ instead of low~$|t|$, with the same total number of constraints as row~3.~Across all tests, the reconstruction degrades significantly when low-$|t|$ data, which anchor the form-factor normalisation, are removed, while high-$|t|$ points can be dropped with comparatively little loss of accuracy.